-You need to be thoughtful about when in your requirements development process you perform various activities with the RM tool.
+Be thoughtful about when in your requirements development process you perform various activities with the RM tool.
 Don’t try to capture requirements directly in the tool during the early elicitation workshops.
 As the requirements begin to stabilize, though, storing them in the tool makes them visible to the workshop participants for review and refinement.
-Also, don’t define traceability links until the requirements stabilize, as when you define a baseline for a particular subset targeted at a particular iteration or release.
+Also, don’t define traceability links until the requirements stabilize, such as when you define a baseline for a particular subset targeted at a particular iteration or release.
 Otherwise, you can count on doing a lot of work to revise the links as requirements continue to change.

 Take Advantage of Tool Features

 I know of one organization that exported all the requirements for a huge five-year project from their specification documents into a high-end RM tool.
 They defined countless traceability links among the various types of requirements stored in the tool.
 The only thing they did with all the data, though, was to generate hefty traceability reports.
 As it happened, no one in the organization actually used these reports.
-The analysts didn’t exploit the other features this powerful tool provided, and the developers still relied on paper specifications as the definitive source of requirements.
-The investment this organization made in acquiring, installing, configuring, and populating its RM tool didn’t yield a meaningful return.
+The analysts didn’t use the other features this powerful tool provided, and the developers still relied on paper specifications as the definitive source of requirements.
+The investment this organization made in acquiring, installing, configuring and populating its RM tool didn’t yield a meaningful return.

-Conversely, I know of projects that stored their requirements in a tool but didn’t take advantage of any capabilities the tool offered for managing those requirements.
+Conversely, I know of project teams that stored their requirements in a tool but didn’t take advantage of any capabilities the tool offered for managing those requirements.
 One of the strongest arguments for requirements management tools is having the ability to define traceability links.
-The more robust requirements management products even allow analysts to establish such links to objects stored in other tools, such as to design elements stored in a modeling tool, code segments in a version control tool, and tests in a test management tool.
+The more robust requirements management products even allow analysts to establish such links to objects stored in other tools, such as to design elements stored in a modeling tool, code segments in a version control tool and tests in a test management tool.
 If you don’t use such features, it diminishes the value of keeping the requirements in a database.